This post contains links that we may earn a small commission for at no cost to you read more

 I would suppose the answer to this question would be, “That depends on whom you ask.”

-Some people love, love, love their Concept2 model rower.
+Some people love, love, love their Concept rower.
 It’s been the popular option for years, so I imagine many people must think that it’s the best rowing machine.

-There are better quality rowing machines, however, including the new smart rower by Hydrow that I feel offers a far superior rowing experience to the Concept2.
+There are better quality rowing machines, however, including the new smart rower by Hydrow that I feel offers a far superior rowing experience to the Concept2 (you might also like compare more with out other article Hydrow vs Nordictrack ) .

-The Ergatta is another newcomer to the scene—though not totally a newbie as you will see—which is a water rowing machine with a far higher weight capacity than the Concept2.
+The Ergatta Rower is another newcomer to the scene – though not totally a newbie as you will see—which is a water rowing machine with a far higher weight capacity than the Concept2.

 There are also less expensive options when it comes to indoor rowers, including a compact rowing machine by Sunny Health and Fitness and water resistance rowers also by the same company.